 MM: Players seem to really like it.
 On the forums and Twitter, I hear players talking about how much fun it is and how much they’re enjoying the pack.
 When it first came out, we all tried to take some time each day to play ourselves and host people’s Sims in SimPort, so I can say from a first-hand experience that it’s really fun, and players seem to really be enjoying the new experiences that The Sims 3 Showtime offers.

-What did you see people do in the Sims 3 that you didn't imagine that they would be doing?
+What did you see people do in the Sims 3 that surprised you?